 You are not required to use mail-order service.
 If you decide not to use our mail-order service, you will not be eligible to get a 90-day supply of medication for the cost of two and a half times the 30-day copay as you would if you used our mail-order service.Can I get a 90-day supply at the pharmacy?

 You can get a 90-day supply of medication at the pharmacy.
 However, if you fill a 90-day supply at the pharmacy, you will pay the full 90-day copay.

-To get a 90-day supply of medication for the cost of two and a half times the 30-day copay, you must use our convenient mail-order service.Can I get extra help paying for the plan and my medications?
+To get a 90-day supply of medication for the cost of two and a half times the 30-day copay, you must use our preferred mail-order pharmacy.Can I get extra help paying for the plan and my medications?

 If you qualify for extra help with your Medicare prescription drug plan costs, your premium and costs at the pharmacy will be lower.
 When you join WPS MedicareRx Plan (PDP), Medicare will tell us how much extra help you are getting.
 Then, we will let you know the amount you will pay.
 If you are not getting this extra help, you can see if you qualify by contacting:

 The Medication Therapy Management (MTM) Program is available at no extra cost for customers with multiple health conditions who take multiple medicines.
 The MTM Program helps you and your doctor make sure your medicines are working to improve your health.

 The MTM Program is offered through our partnership with Express Scripts, Inc. and SinfoniaRx.
 The MTM Program is not considered a part of the plan’s benefit.How does the MTM Program help me?